Group Therapy in Phoenix

 • Conversations are supported and facilitated- you won’t be left to figure it out on your own and you won’t be forced to share.

-• Space to talk about what’s happening in your life
+• Space to talk about what’s happening in your life, be heard and understood by people who truly get it.

 It’s completely normal to feel unsure about group therapy.
 You might be wondering: